 “It doesn’t make sense for all three of us to get caught.”

 Another crash, more splintering wood.
 Kieran pulled Maebhe into a hug, startling a squeak out of her.
-“Thank you,” he breathed, then released her and kissed Íde, quick and desperate.
+“Go,” he breathed, then released her and kissed Íde, quick and chaste.
 As he pulled away, he said, “I love you.
 Both of you.
 Be safe.”

 With that, he marched back into the room.

 “Íde,” Maebhe prodded gently. Íde didn’t look at her, just watched Kieran go with wide eyes.
 “We have to go.
-I promise we’ll come back for him—,”
+We’ll find a way to rescue him—,”

 “What—,” Maebhe began, but Íde backed into the room, shutting and locking the balcony door before Maebhe could get another word out.
 She tried the handle anyway, debated breaking the glass panels and marching in there, insisting that the three of them not be split up, but a final crash from inside stayed her hand.

-“You idiots,” Maebhe muttered, accommodating her rescue plans to include Kieran and Íde.
-She didn’t know how she’d do it, but she could be resourceful.
+“You morons,” Maebhe muttered, half-formed rescue plans already racing through her mind.
+She didn’t know how she’d pull it off, but she was resourceful.

 She tensed, reinforcing her balance by wiggling like a cat about to pounce, and jumped to the overhang.
 It made a loud clanging noise when her body hit it and inside, things went quiet.
 As the balcony door unlocked with a click, Maebhe began to climb.